PINTO0309/HSC/README.md

 --opset 17
 ```

-- The saved graph exposes `images` as input and `prob_pointing` as output (batch dimension is dynamic); probabilities can be consumed directly.
+- The saved graph exposes `images` as input and `prob_smiling` as output (batch dimension is dynamic); probabilities can be consumed directly.
 - After exporting, the tool runs `onnxsim` for simplification and rewrites any remaining BatchNormalization nodes into affine `Mul`/`Add` primitives.
 If simplification fails, a warning is emitted and the unsimplified model is preserved.

 ## Arch